Second Battle of El Alamein: D + 2: 25 October

 The first attack had ended by Sunday.
 The British had advanced through the minefields in the west to make a 6 mi wide and 5 mi deep inroad.
 They were on top of Miteirya Ridge in the south-east.
 Axis forces were firmly entrenched in most of their original battle positions and the attack had been contained.
 Montgomery decided that the planned advance southward from Miteirya Ridge by the New Zealanders would be too costly and instead decided that XXX Corps—while keeping firm hold of Miteirya—should strike northwards toward the coast with the 9th Australian Division.
 The 1st Armoured Division—on the Australian left—should continue to attack west and north-west; activity to the south on both corps fronts would be confined to patrolling.
 The battle would be concentrated at the Kidney feature and Tel el Eisa until a breakthrough occurred.

-By early morning, the Axis forces launched attacks using the 15th Panzer and "Littorio" divisions.
+Rommel flew to Rome early on 25 October to press Comando Supremo for more fuel and ammunition, then on to North Africa later in the day.
+Meanwhile, in the afternoon the Axis forces launched attacks using the 15th Panzer and "Littorio" divisions.
 The Panzer Army probed for a weakness but without success.
 The British and Commonwealth infantry attacked at dusk.
-Around midnight, the 51st (Highland) Division launched three attacks but no one knew quite where they were.
-Pandemonium and carnage ensued, resulting in the loss of over 500 British troops and leaving only one officer among the attacking force.
-While the 51st Highland Division was operating around Kidney Ridge, the Australians were attacking Point 29 (sometimes shown on Axis maps as "28") a 20 ft high Axis artillery observation post south-west of Tel el Eisa, to surround the Axis coastal salient containing the German 164th Light Division and large numbers of Italian infantry.
+Around midnight, the 51st (Highland) Division launched three attacks.
+These were hindered by navigational difficulties as no one knew quite where they were, and heavy casualties were suffered amidst the confusion.
+Nevertheless, most of the Oxalic Line was eventually secured excepting the Aberdeen position on the Kidney feature.
+While the 51st Highland Division was operating around the Kidney feature, the Australians were attacking Point 29 (sometimes shown on Axis maps as "28") a 20 ft high Axis artillery observation post south-west of Tel el Eisa, to surround the Axis coastal salient containing the German 164th Light Division and large numbers of Italian infantry.

 This was the new northern thrust Montgomery had devised earlier in the day.
 The 26th Australian Brigade attacked at midnight, supported by artillery and 30 tanks of the 40th Royal Tank Regiment.
 The Australians took the position and 240 prisoners.
 Fighting continued in this area for the next week, as the Axis tried to recover the small hill that was so important to their defence.
 Night bombers dropped 115 LT of bombs on targets in the battlefield and 14 LT on the Stuka base at Sidi Haneish, while night fighters flew patrols over the battle area and the Axis forward landing grounds.
-In the south, the 4th Armoured Brigade and the 69th Infantry Brigade attacked the 187th Paratroopers Regiment "Folgore" at Deir Munassib, but lost about 20 tanks gaining only the forward positions.
+In the south, the 4th Armoured Brigade and the 69th Infantry Brigade attacked the 187th Infantry Regiment "Folgore" at Deir Munassib, but lost about 20 tanks gaining only the forward positions.
+Rommel arrived at El Alamein on the evening of the 25th to resume command of the Panzer Army Africa, which was renamed the German-Italian Panzer Army (Deutsch-Italienische Panzerarmee) that day.
+Rommel's arrival boosted German morale, though there was little he could do to change the course of the battle.